chikamichi/metamorphosis/README.md

 clean extension mechanism which handle both class and instance behavior redefinition on-the-fly.

-    code...
+    code example pending

 Metamorphosis relies on the power of Ruby's mixin and `extend` method to design a powerful inheritance chain around your objects.
-To learn more about the nitty-gritty details, see the section "Under the hood".
+To learn more about the nitty-gritty details, see the section "Under the hood" below.

 ## Just write the code you care about

 Metamorphosis aims at making the process of writing plugins dead-simple.
 Using some smart *Convention Over Configuration* rules, it allows you to focus on the plugin's code.
-If you abide by the defaults, only three things are your responsibility:
+If you abide by the defaults, only three things are of your responsibility:

-1. write some plugin of your own kind targeting a "receiver"
+1. write some plugin of your own kind, targeting a "receiver" to hook into
-2. declare that you want to use Metamorphosis for the specific receiver
+2. declare that you want to use Metamorphosis in the specific receiver
-3. activate your plugin!
+3. activate your plugin in the receiver!

-A simple convention in plugins definitions makes it possible to auto-discover which internal modules or classes of the receiver are concerned by the plugin.
+A simple convention with plugins definition makes it possible to auto-discover which internal modules or classes of the receiver are concerned by the plugin.
 Once the plugin is be activated, it will outfit its targets with new or revamped behavior, while retaining the ability to fallback on